 We assume that the list of currencies in which a payee’s account(s) can receive is returned as part of the discovery process (i.e. by an existing PUT /parties call in the FSPIOP API.)

-We assume that the decision to construct a foreign exchange transfer will be taken prior to initiation of the agreement (quote) phase.

-We assume that the description of the transaction’s terms which is given in the body of the POST /quotes call and included in the Transaction object in the PUT /quotes and POST /transfers calls, can include information which describes the engagement of a Foreign Exchange Provider in the transfer.

 We assume that the description of the transaction’s terms which is given in the body of the POST /quotes call and included in the Transaction object in the PUT /quotes and POST /transfers calls will allow the definition of a send amount and a receive amount separately.

 We assume that a version of the /services resource defined in the PISP API will allow a DFSP to identify participants in the scheme which offer FXP services, but that this service will be provided as part of the FX API.

-We assume that the description of the transaction’s terms which is given in the body of the POST /quotes call and included in the Transaction object in the PUT /quotes and POST /transfers calls, can include ledger account types which are to be used to record the position (and hence the settlement) accounts for the legs of the transaction.

 Use cases

 We need to support at least the following use cases: